Parameter-Specific Bias Diagnostics in Random-Effects Panel Data Models: Gasoline Consumption Data Application

+This overwhelmingly small $p$-value provides strong evidence against the RE specification for the slope coefficients.

 Next, we fit the mixed model with \texttt{lme4} and run the bias diagnostic (Listing~\ref{lst2}).
-For comparison of parameter estimates, we also fit the corresponding fixed effects model, although this is not required by the bias test.
+For comparison of coefficient estimates, we also fit the corresponding least-squares model with country dummies, although that second fit is not required by the diagnostic itself.
+The random-effects estimator from \texttt{plm} and the random-intercept estimator from \texttt{lmer} are not exactly identical, but they are very close in this simple random-intercept setting.
+We therefore use \texttt{plm} for the Hausman test and \texttt{lmer} for the bias diagnostic, since \texttt{mixedbiastest} is implemented on top of \texttt{lme4}.

+\textit{Remark.} The ``FE Est'' intercept in Table~\ref{tab:gas} comes from the least-squares fit with country dummies and therefore depends on the dummy-variable normalization (choice of baseline category).
+It is not directly comparable to the intercept parameter in the random-intercept model, so we focus on the slope coefficients when interpreting FE--RE differences.

-The graphical summaries of the bias estimates and reference distributions appear in Figure~\ref{fig:gas}.
-The results from Listing~\ref{lst2} are combined into Table~\ref{tab:gas}.
-The Hausman test indicates global inconsistency of the RE estimators, and the bias diagnostic suggests that the RE estimate of \texttt{lrpmg} is significantly biased downward.
-Note the similarity of the internal bias estimates from the RE model to the RE--FE differences in Table~\ref{tab:gas}.
+The graphical summaries of the internal bias estimates and reference distributions appear in Figure~\ref{fig:gas}, and the numerical results from Listing~\ref{lst2} are summarized in Table~\ref{tab:gas}.
+Because the country-incidence matrix is fixed once the sample is defined, we interpret these bias summaries descriptively rather than as evidence for a literal stochastic-$\bZ$ assignment mechanism.
+On that descriptive reading, the diagnostic points most clearly to \texttt{lrpmg}: its internal bias estimate is negative and its permutation $p$-value is very small.
+Note also the similarity between the internal bias estimates from the RE model and the corresponding FE--RE differences in Table~\ref{tab:gas}.